 Requests for exceptions to the drop deadline will be considered by a committee appointed by the Provost, including the Dean of Students and Registrar (or their appointed designees).
 Final appeals may also be considered by the Provost or President of the University.

-To request an exception to the drop policy, submit a letter of explanation and supporting documentation as listed above to either the Dean of Student’s Office or Office of the Registrar.
+To request an exception to the drop policy, print and complete a Drop Exception Appeal Request form, and submit along with a letter of explanation and supporting documentation as listed above to the Office of the Registrar.

 Office of the Registrar